neocronos666/neocronos666/README.md

 Here are some of the projects I've been working on:

 1. [**Open cheatsheet**](https://github.com/neocronos666/open_cheatsheet) - A Python app that helps students with small critical info documents.
-2. [Sopas de la Abuela](https://github.com/neocronos666/sopas_de_la_abuela) - A command line app to create *Alphabet Soups* pages from .txt files and store in a PDF documento for easy printing
+2. [Sopas de la Abuela](https://github.com/neocronos666/sopas_de_la_abuela) - A command line app to create `Alphabet Soups` pages from .txt files and store in a PDF documento for easy printing
+3. [Hashdoku](https://github.com/neocronos666/hashdoku) - A Command line backend to create pdf files containing  printable `Sudoku` games, the solution is encoded with a 77-base bi-directional compession algorithm to generate the solution of the game only with a hash string.
-3. **Unnamed yet fitness app** - An app to help people with gym workouts an routines.
+4. **Unnamed yet fitness app** - An app to help people with gym workouts an routines.
-4. Some other IA tests (soon I will post some code in github)
+5. Some other IA tests (soon I will post some code in github)

 ---